 Gargoyles - Goliath (also Action Girl Angela's father) and Hudson.
 Who really is the father of Broadway.

-Brock Samson from The Venture Brothers, despite being a macho brute of a badass action hero, has quite clearly taken up the role of Hank and Dean's parental figure; he's responsible for the feeding and clothing of the kids (and their father) and in one episode can be seen checking the boys over for head lice as he outlines a combat plan to one of his colleagues.
+Brock Samson from The Venture Bros., despite being a macho brute of a badass action hero, has quite clearly taken up the role of Hank and Dean's parental figure; he's responsible for the feeding and clothing of the kids (and their father) and in one episode can be seen checking the boys over for head lice as he outlines a combat plan to one of his colleagues.
 Hank, at least, also looks up to him and asks him for advice.

 Aqualad took on this role early in Young Justice.
 Since he's the most mature of the group, he often ends up playing mediator between his teammates' conflicting egos.
 He's also a Big Brother Mentor to both Robin and Superboy.